siddharth51292/pedigreeR/inst/examples/example2.md

 It must be noted here that it is computationally cheaper to set up the inverse of the A matrix than to set up A and then invert it.
 Hence we compute A or Ainv from the functions ```getA``` or ```getAInv``` as needed.

-Compute the inbreeding coefficients of that pedigree
+Compute the inbreeding coefficients of the pedigree
 ```R
 inb <- inbreeding(ped)
 ```